 Visit Sikkim and explore Yumthang valley, Tsomgo Lake, Gangtok, Nathula Pass, and Pelling.
 Experience peace and tranquility while exploring Buddhist monasteries, snow-capped mountains, and wildlife sanctuaries.
 Book packages inclusive of airport transfers, cab, resort, sightseeing, and meals.

-2. Largest Monastery in India, Tawang Monastery
+2. Tawang Monastery

 Situated at a height of 10,000 feet in Arunachal Pradesh, the Tawang Monastery gives a breathtaking view of the valley.
 Home to 450 monks, this is the perfect place to visit for a surreal experience.
 You can also sit and just admire the captivating view of the Tawand River in the evening.